Cities are growing. They are growing a lot.

 This is why we started Canoa.

-Of course we are passionate about design and furniture and technology.
+Of course, we are passionate about design and furniture and technology.
 But the real reason this company exists is to develop a new model for growth.
-One that isn’t content taking from the earth without giving back.
+One that isn’t content of taking from the earth without giving back.

 When starting a company from scratch, one has a lot of freedom to maneuver and design a foundation that helps prop up the overall mission.
 This is harder to do with older companies that are trying to make structural changes in an effort to modernize their operations to meet 21st century challenges.

 For this reason, starting as a PBC, or public benefit corporation, made sense to us.
 It signals to our team, our investors, our customers and the larger community that we understand that doing business in today’s world requires a different foundation.

 A PBC allows us to expand our charter to a ‘triple bottom line’ model where our reporting is not only on profits, but also on environmental and community impact.

 We’re excited to see where this takes us and commit to be open and transparent along the way.
 We will be posting our lessons on this blog.
 Our mistakes, our successes, and our data so that others can hopefully learn from our failures and successes and improve upon them with their own ideas.